Why Mental Health Should be Central to Your Busine...

 Mental health and employee wellbeing are finally getting the attention they deserve.
 A decade ago, these topics were rarely discussed in the workplace, with many organisations viewing them as secondary concerns.
 Today, the pandemic, lockdowns and the ongoing cost of living crisis have pushed the need for strong people strategies to the forefront.

-Counselling, health screening and mental health first aiders are becoming the norm in factories, with 85% of UK manufacturers now seeing it as their duty to encourage and promote physical and mental health wellbeing.
+Counselling, health screening and mental health first aiders are becoming the norm in factories, with 85% of UK manufacturers now seeing it as their duty to encourage and promote physical and mental health.
 For 90% of companies, this commitment has brought a boost in productivity and improved workforce relations.

 One company leading the way is AW Hainsworth, a manufacturer demonstrating how putting people first can directly impact business performance.
-From its mill in West Yorkshire, one the last truly vertical woollen mills in Britain, Hainsworth has been responsible for some of England's most iconic looks, dating back to the scarlet uniforms worn during the Battle of Waterloo.
+From its mill in West Yorkshire, one of Britain's last truly vertical woollen mills, Hainsworth has been responsible for some of England's most iconic looks, dating back to the scarlet uniforms worn during the Battle of Waterloo.

 With over 240 years of expertise, this ‘small company with a large presence’ balances traditional craftmanship passed down through generations with technical innovation and new product development.
 Constantly looking ahead, the company serves a diverse global customer base, from haute couture to protective clothing, cue sports to luxury airline interiors.